Wind Energy Projects and Property Values

 Do Wind Turbines Lower Property Values?

-A 2016 study from the Journal of Real Estate Research found similar results, stating that “no unique impact on the rate of home sales near wind turbines” was found (see References for the full journal article).
+Follow-up studies in 2015 and 2016 published in the Journal of Real Estate Finance and Economics and the Journal of Real Estate Research, respectively, found similar results, stating that “no unique impact on the rate of home sales near wind turbines” was found (see References for the full journal articles).

-Although wind energy projects may not lower property values overall, there is some anecdotal evidence that indicates individual homes or neighborhoods can be affected on a small scale.
-For example, myths claiming that wind turbines negatively impact property values can cause buyer apprehension that lowers home prices in the time right after a public wind energy project is announced, though home price reductions that may have occurred do not continue during project development and construction (see references).
+Although wind energy projects may not lower property values for the long term or in rural areas broadly, there is some anecdotal evidence that indicates individual homes or neighborhoods can be affected on a small scale.
+For example, myths claiming that wind turbines negatively impact property values can cause buyer apprehension that lowers home prices in the time right after a public wind energy project is announced, though home price reductions that may have occurred do not continue for an extended period after operation begins (see references).

-Public education about wind energy projects, proper siting, and setback ordinances can all help mitigate any concerns people may have about wind energy impacting property values.
+Resources on wind energy projects, proper siting, and setback ordinances are available to the public that can address concerns people may have about wind energy impacting property values.
+Find out more here.

 References